 Hathi Ghoda is a peak with interesting nomenclatures.
 Hathi Parbat, which stands at an altitude of 22,070 feet is also known as Elephant Peak.
 And Ghoda literally translates to Horse.
 It is easy to see why they are named so.
 Up close, their resemblance to the said animals is striking.

-The Hathi Ghoda peaks as seen from the Kullara campsite PC: Sarat Moka
+The Hathi Ghoda peaks as seen from the Kullara campsite.
+Picture by Sarat Moka

 Hathi Parbat as seen from Kuari Top